galexrt/presentation-gitlab-k8s/README.md

 # presentation-gitlab-k8s
-These are the example files for my presentation and blog post about GitLab + Kubernetes for Continuous Delivery.
+These are the example files for my presentation and blog post about GitLab + Kubernetes for Continuous Integration and Delivery.

 The posts using these files can be found here:
 * [GitLab + Kubernetes: Perfect Match for Continuous Delivery with Container](https://edenmal.net/2017/07/05/GitLab-Kubernetes-Perfect-Match-for-Continuous-Delivery-with-Container/)